 In Australia – The Australia Zoo – I loved Steve Irwin’s legacy being kept to life in a park he would be proud of

-In Queenstown NZ – So many things to choose from, but the horse trekking would have to be my favourite experience.
+In Queenstown New Zealand – So many things to choose from, but the horse trekking would have to be my favourite experience.

 I went on a 5-month sabbatical in 2013 to explore the world, and more importantly myself.
 On the second leg of the trip, I did a 6-week tour of Europe.
 It was on this trip that I met my future husband and we spent such an incredible time together.
 In those 6 weeks, our time spent in the Greek Islands of Ios and Santorini were some of the best in my life.
 I would also say my birthday trip to NYC tied for first as I got engaged on Brooklyn Bridge!